pipeforce/pipeforce.github.io/docs/api/utils.md

 ```

 ### has(data,attribute)
 Checks whether given data object has an attribute, member or getter with given name.
+Also supports property path syntax for recursive search on given data object.
+Whereas each property name must be separated by a dot.
+For example: person.firstName

 #### Returns
 ``boolean`` - true in case the data object has given attribute.